 Occasionally, we send a quick update to help you keep informed about programs and events here at Kimmel Education and Research Center.

 Kimmel Orchard & Vineyard...

-Right next door, the Kimmel Orchard and Vineyard Historic Apple Barn is OPEN for the 2014 season!
-The Apple Barn will be stocked with all of your favorite goodies along with some new items for 2014, so be sure to stop in!
+The Kimmel Orchard and Vineyard Historic Apple Barn is OPEN right next door!
+The Apple Barn is stocked with all of your favorite goodies along with some new items for 2014, so be sure to stop in!
 Check back often to see which fruits and vegetables are ripe and ready, as it is ever-changing throughout the seasons.

 Regular business hours are: